guillecarrillo/proteoparc/documentation/tutorial.md

 **Optional arguments**

 -   `-g` or `--genes`.
 Indicate a path to a text file containing a list of genes (one per row) and focus the search to only the proteins that come from those genes.
-Below there is an example of a valid gene list text file.
+In the next link you can find an example of a valid [gene list](../documentation/example/enamelome.txt) text file.

-    ``` texinfo
-    FOXP2
-    AMELX
-    COL17A1
-    APOE
-    BRCA1
-    ```

 -   `--path`.
 Indicate a path to store the output folder.
 If this argument is not indicated, the result folder will be created in the current working directory.